Green-Phoenix-Designs/green-phoenix/content/services/arbors.md

 ---
 title: Arbors
-order: 4
 description: We custom build arbors for your outdoor space to provide shade, plant trellising, and an element of fantasy.
+order: 8
 photo_url: /img/arbors.jpg
 visibleInCMS: true
 ---